What is a neurological condition?

-There are 10,000,000 people in the UK living with a neurological condition which has a significant impact on their lives.
+- More than 10 million people in the UK live with a neurological condition which has a significant impact on their lives.

-What is the difference between a neurological condition and a psychological condition?
+What is the difference between a neurological condition and a mental illness?

-A neurological condition (or neurological disorder) is a medical problem affecting the brain, the spinal column, or the nervous system.
+A neurological condition (or neurological disorder) is a medical illness or disorder affecting the brain, the spinal cord, or the nervous system.

-Neurological conditions are not the same as psychological conditions, which are problems with feelings and emotions.
-But neurological disorders can cause problems with memory or thinking, or lead to mental health issues like anxiety and depression.
-For this reason The Brain Charity also offers counselling for those who feel they need it.
+Neurological conditions are not the same as mental health conditions.
+However, neurological disorders can cause problems with memory or thinking, or lead to a range of mental illnesses.